 With the suit, Craig wears brown, five-eyelet, cap-toe derbys.
 The vamp on these derbys extends to the back of the shoe, and the eyelets are on flaps that are sewn on top of the vamp in the “blucher” style.
 The shoes’ wide last and rounded toe gives them a casual look beyond the metal-reinforced eyelets and thick rubber soles.
 They are laced in an over-under method, where the laces alternate crossing over and under the eyelet flaps.
 This lacing method reduces friction and is easier to tighten than typical lacing methods.

-Besides Daniel Craig, The Golden Compass also features James Bond series alumni Eva Green and Christopher Lee.
+Alongside Daniel Craig, The Golden Compass also features James Bond series alumni Eva Green and Christopher Lee.